Abracawdabra/ChirpOS/doc/filesystem.md

 ```

 ### Attributes ###
-Since filenames are stored as keys(or properties) within a directory object,
-this can cause issues with determining if a key actually refers to a regular
-property or a filename.
-A simple way around this problem is to prefix regular
-properties with a directory separator.
-Filenames cannot contain a directory
-separator in them because of the confusion they would cause in path strings.

  All `io.FileSystemNode` objects have attributes associated with them through an
  `io.FileSystemNodeInfo` object.
 Attributes that are stored are:
  + Name : string